What is Estonian e-Residency?

 - you can provide proof that your income is above the minimum threshold (monthly €3504) during the months preceding your application.

 Also, there have been rumours that in the future, the government will try to make the Digital Nomad Visa and Estonian e-Residency into one single offering that enables the Visa applicants to enjoy all the comforts that the digital nation offers with its infrastructure.

 For more information about the DNV, please click here!

 The answer to this question largely depends on your plans and your intentions related to becoming an Estonian e-resident.
 If you are planning to establish a company that you can run remotely and with minimal paperwork involved, then you should become one most certainly!
 Furthermore, an Estonian company gives great access to the European single market for non-EU entrepreneurs, while benefiting from the Estonian business environment.

 However, you should remember that being an e-resident is not obligatory in order to start or manage a company.

 Can I live in Estonia with e-Residency?

 This is one of the most confusing aspects of e-Residency and for people who are just looking into it.
 It is important to acknowledge that Estonian e-Residency does not give a right for physical or tax residency in Estonia or in Europe, nor does it give the immediate right to enter the EU as a non-EU national.

 EU nationals may reside in Estonia for 90 days, after which one has to get a temporary and/or permanent residency.
-However, as a non-EU national, to live in Estonia, you must have either family ties, be employed by a local company, make an investment, or enrol in a study programme.
-Also, there are visa programmes for technology-based start-up founders and digital nomads, which grant legal residency for a certain time period.
+However, as a non-EU national, to live in Estonia, you must have either family ties, be employed by a local company, make an investment, or enroll in a study program.
+Also, there are visa programs for technology-based start-up founders and digital nomads, which grant legal residency for a certain time period.